hackbinghamton/DiscordBotWorkshop/Intro.md

 Clone the workshop repo and open it up https://github.com/HackBinghamton/DiscordBotWorkshop.

-Open the `.env` file, and paste your token in:
+Create a file named `.env`, and paste your token in (do not include the parenthesis):

 ```
 TOKEN=(insert your token here!)